 5C’s are used i.e. analyzing the context, such as age groups, competitive advantage analysis since no such vaccine has been available for more than 50 years.
 Advertising through collaborators like doctors, pharmacists etc. Use of Complementers i.e. Wyeth Pharmaceuticals.

-From porter’s five forces model availability of substitute – traditional vaccines and supplier power since the supply is low.
+From Porter’s Five Gorces model availability of substitute – traditional vaccines and supplier power since the supply is low.
 Other three components of porter’s five forces can be included but are not necessary.

 From SWOT, the strength is in producing a unique product.
 Weakness is if there is a delay in FDA’s approval.
 Opportunities are in abundance since it’s a new product in the market.
 Threats are from traditional vaccines as well as possibility of new entrants after 2018(patent).